Skip to main content

 How to reset custom positions

-You can reset articles back to being sorted based on the axes, and remove their custom positions, by:
+You can reset articles back to being sorted based on the axes and remove their custom positions.
+To reset article positions:

 Did this answer your question?